alexander-pick/MKMTool/README.md

 ![screenshot](http://www.alexander-pick.com/github/tool1.PNG)

-MKMTool has 4 Main Features:
+MKMTool has several features/modules:

 ### Price Update
 The most interesting function (for me at least) is the automatic price update.
 This function will update all your card sale prices, all you need to do is press the Update Price button.
 The basic idea is to match your prices to the cheapest prices **from your country** (to avoid dealing with different shipping costs).
-However, there are numerous parameters that can change how exactly is this price computed, accesible through the "Settings" button on the bottom of the window - it is recommended to look at those first before your first run.
+However, there are numerous parameters that can change how exactly is this price computed, accessible through the "Settings" button on the bottom of the window - it is recommended to look at those first before your first run.
 The implemented algorithm will now be described, but if it is not good enough for you and you can write some C# code, you can modify the MKMBot class directly (look for MKMBot.updatePrices() method).

 The base part of the algorithm is finding "similar items".
 This is a sequence of cards sold by **other** MKM users in **the same country as you** that are the same as the one you are trying to sell.
 "The same" means they have the same name, expansion, foil/nonfoil, signed/altered and playset/single statuses.
 Condition is always either the same or better and will be discussed later.
 Once the sequence is determined, the price is computed based either on the average or on the lowest or highest prices from the sequence.
 The sequence is always ordered from the cheapest items up.
 If the algorithm at some points finds out that it does not need another similar item, it stops reading them and just the ones found so far are used to compute the price.
 Hence the prices will always be a bit skewed towards the cheaper offers.